-Early in 1970 Atkinson Mk II 4x2 tractor unit Reg No UTB 370H Fleet No 32 'Illustrious' was travelling on the A75 near Eastriggs in Scotland hauling a Crane Fruehauf four in line trailer carrying 16 tons of plastic pellets in tote bins to Stranraer on Riding's Wilton -Kilroot service when it was involved in a terrible accident through no fault of it's driver Jack Moon.
+Early in 1970 Atkinson Mk II 4x2 tractor unit Reg No UTB 370H Fleet No 32 'Illustrious' was travelling on the A75 near Eastriggs in Scotland hauling a Crane Fruehauf four in line trailer carrying 16 tons of plastic pellets in tote bins to Stranraer on Riding's Wilton -Kilroot service when it was involved in a terrible accident through no fault of it's driver the late Jack Moon.

 A van carrying two young work men going home from work pulled out of a line of on coming traffic and ran head on into UTB 370H which caused it to crash into a large solid oak tree at the side of the road.

 The van was complete wrecked and sadly the two men in the van were killed.